MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-pivottable.md

 - The date and time values that you see in the app show up only as Date when you export the file to Excel, but the cell actually shows both the date and time.

 - If you’re going to make changes and import the data file back into the app, remember that secured, calculated, and composite columns (such as Full Name) are read-only and can’t be imported into the app.
-You’ll be able to edit these columns in Excel, but when you import the data back into the app, these columns won’t be updated.
-If you want to update these columns, such as a contact’s name, it’s recommended that you use that view to export your data, update it in Excel, and import it back to the app for changes.
+You’ll be able to edit these columns in Excel, but when you import the data back into the app, these columns will not be updated.
+If you want to update these columns, such as a contact’s name, then it’s recommended that you use that view to export your data, update it in Excel, and import it back to the app for changes.
+For more information, see [Open table data in Excel](https://docs.microsoft.com/powerapps/maker/data-platform/data-platform-excel-addin).